 Seal Cracks and Holes

 Since most critters like to live in the walls of your home, they need to have a way in and out of those walls.
 Cracks and holes in the wall are like a welcome sign to pests.
 You can keep them out of the walls by sealing the cracks and filling the holes.
 If you discover a rodent hole, you can stuff the entrance with a metal rodent mesh before you seal the hole.
 This will prevent them from chewing back through.
+Make sure you check around areas such as your HVAC unit and your water heater.
+These warm places are favorites for pests to hide.

 Keep in mind that it may be difficult to eradicate an infestation on your own.
 Some pests will require an expert to remove.
 If you are feeling overwhelmed, don’t hesitate to get out.
 However, you can keep from getting to that point if you do your best to keep your home clean and deny pests any point of entry.